 - –––, 2011, “Schopenhauer on Tragedy and the Sublime,” in Bart Vandenabeele (ed.), The Blackwell Companion to Schopenhauer, Oxford: Blackwell.

-- –––, 2012 in press, “The Pornographic, the Erotic, the Charming and the Sublime,” in Hans Maes and Jerrold Levinson (eds.), Art and Pornography, Oxford: Oxford University Press.
+- –––, 2015, “The Pornographic, the Erotic, the Charming and the Sublime,” in Hans Maes and Jerrold Levinson (eds.), Art and Pornography, Oxford: Oxford University Press.

 - Neymeyr, Barbara, 1996, Ästhetische Autonomie als Abnormalität: kritische Analysen zu Schopenhauers Ästhetik im Horizont seiner Willensmetaphysik, Berlin: de Gruyter.